IT Support Salary USA 2026: Complete Guide

 Other Specialized IT Support Roles

 Database Administrators: $70,000-$90,000.
-Database specialists handle critical data systems.
+Database specialists handle critical data systems and earn premium pay.
 Cloud Support Specialists: $65,000-$82,000.
 Cloud platform expertise is increasingly valuable.
 Desktop Support Technicians: $52,000-$65,000.
 Standard help desk and desktop support roles.
 Tier 1 Help Desk: $45,000-$58,000.
 Entry-level technical support positions with lower compensation.

 IT Support Salary by Years of Experience